IFLY theworld.com

 Sirocco Bar State Tower (2 hrs)

-This bar at the 63rd floor of State Tower at Silom Road has for sure the best view at Bangkok.
-The view at the city and Chaopraya River is absolutely breathtaking, and so are the prices of the menu.
+One of the best hangout spots at night offers the best view at Bangkok.
+The view from Sirocco Bar at the city and Chao Phraya River is absolutely breathtaking, and so are the prices of the menu.
 For the price of a glass of wine, you can easily have a whole dinner outside, but ok, the view is worth a million.
-The bar and restaurant are opened daily from 6.00 pm till 1.00 am.

 -5 Ice Bar (½ hr)

+If it’s too hot for you in Bangkok and like to cool down, you should go to the -5 Ice Bar at Silom Road.
+In this small Absolut ice bar the temperature is -5 degrees Celsius.
 You enter through the Irish Pub of the Holiday Inn Hotel.
 You pay 500 Baht, which gives you 20 minutes entrance time.
 They will give you a warm jacket and gloves before entering the freezer.
 It’s just a small bar and everything inside is made of ice; the walls, the bar, seats and even the glasses you drink from.

 During your stay in the bar you can drink as many shots of Absolut Vodka as you can.
 And Vodka is the only thing you can drink there.
 Of course you can try several different flavours.
-Before entering you will be told you can drink as much as you can and they tell you as well: make sure you’re drunk when you come out.
+Before entering you will be told you can drink as much as you can and they tell you as well: make sure you are drunk when you come out.
 But be careful, when you come out it’s not only the vodka that makes you dizzy, it’s the difference in temperature as well.

 The -5 Ice Bar is located at the ground floor of the Holiday Inn hotel at 981 Silom Road.
 The opening hours are every day from 6 pm to 1 am.